anaghadudihalli/UIC-search-engine/README.md

 ![Results](screenshot.png)

+## Dependencies Required
+- Scrapy
+- BeautifulSoup
+- networkx
+- nltk
+- PyQt5
+- pyspellchecker

+All the above dependencies can be installed through `pip`

 ## Running the program

 To run the program from terminal just use the command from the home directory of the project: